Skip to content

 Security Note: Use a strong, unique RCON password.
 This password will be stored in the tournament system to communicate with your server.

-The system auto-configures webhooks when you load matches, but you need to ensure your CS2 server can reach your tournament system API.
+The tournament system auto-configures webhooks when you load matches, but you need to ensure your CS2 server can reach your tournament system API.

 Test connectivity from your CS2 server: